 Governor Whitmer Proclaims October as Michigan Agritourism Month

-Agritourism is a niche form of tourism and defines the places where agriculture and tourism connect, including any time a farming operation opens its doors to the public inviting visitors to enjoy their products and services.
-Agriculture and tourism are leading economic drivers in Michigan., Agritourism offers farmers a path to diversify by offering value-added products and activities to enhance their businesses to handle weather conditions and market fluctuations.
+Agritourism is defined as places where agriculture and tourism connect, including any time a farming operation opens its doors to the public inviting visitors to enjoy their products and services.
+Agriculture and tourism are leading economic drivers in Michigan.
+Agritourism offers farmers a path to diversification of their businesses to include value-added products and activities, which helps them better withstand things like poor weather conditions and market fluctuations.